Please see below for details on previous Forklifts.

 Hippolytus 04 is a new-media piece of ancient Greek theatre that marries the aggressive materiality of full-scale Greek verse with disorienting digital art.
 The result is an escalating dissociation which corrupts Phaedra like a scratched CD-ROM — but lifts her veil to reveal a new pandemocratic mode of being, which threatens to swell and surge through everything she’s always known.

-Adapted by The Syndicate of Initiative
+Created and performed by The Syndicate of Initiative